Welcome to PhpSpreadsheet's documentation

 LTS: Support for PHP versions will only be maintained for a period of six months beyond the end of life of that PHP version.

-Currently, the required PHP minimum version is PHP 8.0.
+Currently, the required PHP minimum version is PHP 8.1, and we will support that version until June 2026.

 Support for PHP versions will only be maintained for a period of six months beyond the end of life of that PHP version.